FranklinChen/covid-19-allegheny-county/README.md

 # COVID-19 stats for Allegheny County, PA

-I update the [CSV file](covid-19-allegheny-county.csv) every day at 11 AM when I receive an official email from the mailing list I signed up for at [Allegheny Alerts](http://www.alleghenycounty.us/alerts).
+I update the [CSV file](covid-19-allegheny-county.csv) every weekday at 12 PM when I receive an official email from the mailing list I signed up for at [Allegheny Alerts](http://www.alleghenycounty.us/alerts).